 When soundproofing, there are many factors you need to remember in order to successfully carry out the project.
 The following are important things to consider:

 The success of any soundproofing project relies on many factors.
 One being is the mass of the material being used.
-The denser the material, the more capable it is to reduce transmission.
-Thus, the less likely the sound can travel on it.
+The denser the material, the more capable it is of reducing sound transmission.

-In this case, both glass and plexiglass are both good at blocking sound.
-They come in different thicknesses and which allow you to choose the best for your soundproofing project.
+In this case, both glass and plexiglass are good at blocking sound.
+They come in different thicknesses, which allows you to choose the best option for your soundproofing project.

-The plexiglass, however, because it is softer than the glass, has a better absorption capability than the glass.
-But it could not totally absorb sound.
+The plexiglass, however, because it is a bit softer than the glass, has a somewhat better absorption capability than the glass.
+But of course, it cannot totally absorb sound.

 4) STC Rating

-The Sound Transmission Class (STC), is a unit of measurement on how soundproofing material blocks sound transmission.
-Obviously, the higher the STC rating, the more effective the material at blocking the sound.
+The Sound Transmission Class (STC), is a unit of measurement indicating how well soundproofing material blocks sound transmission.
+The STC rating is the average amount of noise stopped at 18 different frequencies, measured in decibels.
+The higher the STC rating, the more effective the material is at blocking the sound.

 Every material has its own STC rating.
+STC rating goes from 20 – 65, 25 and lower being low or no soundproofing, while 65 and above is considered soundproof, where no noise can penetrate.
+A standard single-pane window would have an STC rating of 25, while most “soundproof” products have an STC rating in the range of 35-55.
 With an STC of 25, the material does a poor job at blocking or absorbing sound transmission.
 If you’re using a material like this, you can clearly hear a speech or noise from the other side of the material.

 An STC of 50 is good when soundproofing music studios.
 A material that has this rating has an excellent capability in absorbing and blocking the sound or noise.
 If you want to make your room completely quiet, then choose a material with an STC rating of 50 or higher.